nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 No, my Emacs org-mode configuration is not published.
 However, if you have some question, just reach out.

-{{< figure src="OIG (5).jpeg" alt="An image depectinig the essence of the statement Org-mode is my exocortex, second brain, second mind, mind palace, pensive, and personal knowledge management system.
+{{< figure src="/home/nickanderson/org/roam/cmdln_org/attachments/how-i-org-in-2024/OIG (5).jpeg" alt="An image depectinig the essence of the statement Org-mode is my exocortex, second brain, second mind, mind palace, pensive, and personal knowledge management system.
 It's very flexible.
 Feature the org-roam unicorn. -- Dall-e 3 via Bing chat" width="50%" >}}

 ## Goal {#goal}